lit/lit-element/docs/_guide/decorators.md

 slug: decorators
 ---

-Decorators are special declarations that you can use when defining classes, class methods, and class fields.
+Decorators are special expressions that can alter the behavior of class, class method, and class field declarations.
 LitElement supplies a set of decorators that reduce the amount of boilerplate code you need to write when defining a component.

-For example, the `customElement` and `property` decorators make a basic element definition more compact:
+For example, the `@customElement` and `@property` decorators make a basic element definition more compact:

 ```js
 import {LitElement, html, customElement, property} from 'lit-element';